 Payment of Creditors Claims

 All lawful debts and obligations of the estate must be paid or provided for prior to distribution to any beneficiary.
-There are statutory provisions which may control the payment of debts, so be careful in paying liens against personal property specifically bequeathed, or liens against real estate specifically devised, to a beneficiary.
-Consult with your estate attorney before paying these liens.
+However, there are statutory provisions which may control the payment of debts, so be careful in paying liens against personal property specifically bequeathed, or liens against real estate specifically devised, to a beneficiary. ( Section 64.2-531, Code of Virginia) Consult with your estate attorney before paying these liens.

-As previously mentioned, if there is a possibility the estate is insolvent (more debts than assets), you should defer all disbursements and distributions until the determination has been made that all claims have been identified and all claims against the estate can be paid from existing assets.
+As previously mentioned, if there is a possibility the estate is insolvent (more debts than asset value), you should defer all disbursements and distributions until the determination has been made that all claims have been identified and all claims against the estate can be paid from existing assets, and if not, the proper priority for the payment of expenses, claims and debts.
 If the estate is insolvent, immediately consult with an experienced estate administration attorney.

 Only lawful debts of the estate should be paid.
 If the statute of limitations has expired on a claim against the decedent’s estate, the payment of that obligation by the fiduciary is wrongful and subjects the fiduciary to personal liability for that payment.
 If you have a question as to whether or not a claim or debt against the estate is lawful, you should consult with an estate attorney.
 If you are uncertain as to whether or not a claim is valid or contest the validity of any claim, you should request a debts and demands hearing by letter to the Commissioner of Accounts.